 The outside fan is responsible for moving the heat from your Kansas City home to the outside air.
 If the fan on the outside unit doesn’t perform correctly, proper heat transfer does not occur and the air conditioning compressor may overheat and trip the safety overload.
 The consequence of this action could result in internal damage to the compressor.

 This typically indicates a significant reduction of power, contactor problems or even a bad thermostat.

 - Frozen inside coil

-A frozen coil often indicates a problem with the airflow, such as restrictions caused by dirty air filters or blocked return air ductwork.
-Frozen indoor coils could also be the result of low refrigerant.
+A frozen coil typically indicates an issue with the airflow, such as restrictions caused by dirty air filters or obstructed return air ductwork.
+Frozen indoor coils could also be caused by low refrigerant.

 Best practices suggest that the most convenient way for a Kansas City area homeowner to prevent these expected problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be detected during routine maintenance tune-ups.
 For all these common issues, a professionally qualified, NATE-certified technician can promptly diagnose the problem area and implement the necessary repairs.
 Call or contact us today for an evaluation!